Retirement is a life-changing event.

 But dwelling in the past is a recipe for disaster.

 The good news?
-Awareness can help you direct your future in a way that’ll make you proud.
+Awareness can help you direct your future in a way that’ll make you proud and bring you more happiness in retirement.

 Writing a letter to your younger self is an effective way of helping you move on from things that have hurt or upset you.
 You can get all of those feelings out and finally close the most impactful chapters once and for all and make room for new memories in the future.